pgalatis/pgalatis.github.io/_posts/2017-04-19-ubuntu-linux-17.04-on-a -dell-inspiron-13-5000.md

 <p class="img"><img src="https://pgalatis.github.io/images/ubuntu.png" title="Ubuntu logo" width="200px" height="200px"></p>

 In 2003 I decided to set up a website (http://promote-opensource.org), the aim of which was---yes, you guessed it---to promote free and open source software.
-The website might be long dead, but the passion is still there.
+The website may be long dead, but the passion for everything open source never left.
-Since then so many things have changed.
-One of them is that, unfortunately, I started using Linux less and less eventually settling for a MacBook Pro which became my faithful companion for more than 5 years---yes, I've tried dual-booting it with Linux; that didn't really work.
+A lot of things changed since then.
+One of them is that, unfortunately, I started using Linux less and less, eventually settling for a MacBook Pro that became my faithful companion for more than 5 years---yes, I've tried dual-booting it with Linux; that didn't really work.

 <!--more-->